phw/picard-docs/source/usage/submit_acoustid.rst

 Submitting when using Scan to identify the release
 --------------------------------------------------

 1. Load files into the clustering pane.
-Select the files and click the "Scan" button, or select :menuselection:`"Tools --> Scan"`.
+Select the files and click the :guilabel:`Scan` button, or select :menuselection:`"Tools --> Scan"`.

    .. image:: ../images/submit_acoustid_1.png